After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Q. Should tap water be filtered?

-Whether tap water should be filtered or not is a matter of personal discretion.
-Filtering tap water helps to remove contaminants from the water and it can improve the taste, though filters do have cartridges that need to be changed regularly to remain effective.
+Whether you should filter tap water is a matter of personal discretion.
+Filtering tap water helps remove contaminants and can improve the taste, though filters have cartridges that must be changed regularly to remain effective.

 Q. Are faucet filters better than pitchers?